 What makes the Rhino Box unique is the modular system it offers.
 You can attach mandatory ice fishing accessories like a bucket holder, rod case, auger protection tube, and an extra gas tank directly onto the box.

-If I were to suggest an improvement, it would have to be a possibility to fit more than two accessories to the box at the same time.
+If I were to suggest an improvement, it must be the possibility of attaching more than two accessories to the box simultaneously.

 If you don’t like plastic or, due to availability reasons, can’t get hold of a decent box at a fair price, there is also an alternative to get a universal quality aluminum box.